Blockception/VSCode-Bedrock-Development-Extension/README.md

 # VSCode-Bedrock-Development-Extension

-An extension that provides code completion, validations, formatters, diagnostics, cheat-sheets, creation of files, and development tools to help develop Minecraft Bedrock content.
+An extension that provides code completion, validations, formatters, diagnostics, cheat-sheets, code-actions, creation of files, and development tools to help develop Minecraft
+Bedrock content.
+For files such as `.mcfunction`, `.json` and `.lang`.
 It's recommended you use the Dark+ theme for the best color highlighting.
-This package also supports Minecraft Education Edition.
+This extension also supports
+Minecraft Education Edition.

 ![overview](documentation/resources/overview.gif)